Waikato/kiwiwords/docs/rmt_corpus.md

 ### Download the RMT Corpus
 The tweets and user metadata in the RMT Corpus can be hydrated (downloaded from Twitter) using the code provided.
 The source code is adapted from Twitter's [sample code](https://github.com/twitterdev/Twitter-API-v2-sample-code) for API v2 endpoints.

-Note: Some tweets in the corpus are no longer publicly available and, as such, cannot be downloaded. **Please email dtrye@waikato.ac.nz if you would like access to the complete dataset, including additional metadata mentioned in our paper.**
+Note: Some tweets in the corpus are no longer publicly available and, as such, cannot be downloaded. **Please [email David Trye](mailto:dtrye@waikato.ac.nz) if you would like access to the complete dataset, including additional metadata mentioned in our paper.**

 The speed at which you can download the corpus depends on the [rate limit](https://developer.twitter.com/en/docs/twitter-api/rate-limits) for your Twitter developer account (e.g. 300 or 900 requests per 15-minute window).
 If you exceed the allocated limit, a 429 'Too many requests' error will be returned.